aviaryan/AutoHotkey/Readme.md

 #### Tips ####
 * Make sure to **change Autohotkey.sublime-build** according to your requirements.
 * Use Auto-Complete Adder to add custom Auto-completes.
-* Dont worry about two Msgbox's in Autocomplete.
-One is for general
+* Dont worry about two Msgbox's in Autocomplete.One is for general
 *Msgbox,Text(used in testing)*
 whereas other is for the whole long command.